squidiw/skeleton-theme/README.md

 - **Node:** The current LTS (long-term support) release.
 We like to use a Node Version Manager like [NVM](https://github.com/creationix/nvm).

-- **NPM 5+ or Yarn:** Both of these package managers have [ups and downs](https://blog.risingstack.com/yarn-vs-npm-node-js-package-managers/), choose whichever you prefer.
-Follow the installation instructions [for Yarn](https://yarnpkg.com/en/docs/install) or [NPM](https://www.npmjs.com/get-npm) to make sure you're using the latest version.
+- **Shopify CLI for themes:** To learn how to install Shopify CLI on Windows, macOS, or Linux, refer to [Install Shopify CLI](https://shopify.dev/docs/themes/tools/cli/install).

 ## Getting started

 To get started with Skeleton Theme, run the following command in your terminal:

 ```
-$ yarn create slate-theme my-new-theme shopify/skeleton-theme
+$ shopify theme dev
 ```

-For more information on connecting your new project with a Shopify store, see the [Slate docs](https://github.com/Shopify/slate/wiki/3.-Connect-to-your-store).
+For more information on connecting your new project with a Shopify store, see the [Shopify CLI docs](https://shopify.dev/docs/themes/getting-started/create#step-3-start-a-local-development-server).

 ## Contributing